tangzoey/comp423-course-notes/docs/tutorials/go-setup.md

 Hello COMP423
 ```

-**Discussion:**
+!!! note "Discussion: The difference between `go build` and `go run`"
     - The `go build` command is similar to the `gcc` command in COMP211, which compiles source code into an executable.
     - Unlike `go run`, `go build` creates a reusable binary that can be executed without Go installed.

 ---